toriseymour83-cell/canvas-openapply-data-pipeline/README.md

 # Canvas + OpenApply Data Pipeline

 ## Overview
-This project demonstrates a simple end-to-end data pipeline using Python and PostgreSQL.
+I built this project to practise combining data from two separate systems into one usable dataset for reporting and analysis.

-It uses realistic fake data based on:
+It uses fake data based on the kind of records you might get from:
-- Canvas (course and submission data)
+- Canvas, for course and submission data
-- OpenApply (student and school data)
+- OpenApply, for student and school data

-The goal is to show how data from different systems can be combined and analysed.
+The aim was to recreate a realistic workflow where data from different platforms needs to be cleaned, matched, stored in PostgreSQL, and then queried in SQL.

----

-## Tools Used
+## Tools
-- Python (data generation)
+- Python for generating fake source data
-- PostgreSQL (data storage)
+- PostgreSQL for storing the data
-- SQL (analysis)
+- SQL for querying and analysis

----

-## Data Model
+## Data model
-The project includes 4 tables:
+The project includes four tables:

-- canvas_enrollments
+- `canvas_enrollments`
-- canvas_submissions
+- `canvas_submissions`
-- openapply_students
+- `openapply_students`
-- openapply_guardians
+- `openapply_guardians`

-The main join key between systems is:
+The main join key across systems is `student_email`.
-- student_email

----

-## Example Analysis
+## Example analysis

 ### 1. Students with low engagement or poor grades
 ```sql
 SELECT
     ce.student_name,